uselagoon/lagoon/docs/using-lagoon-advanced/installing-lagoon-into-existing-kubernetes-cluster.md

     ``

     `helm upgrade --install --create-namespace --namespace lagoon-logging -f lagoon-logging-values.yaml lagoon-logging lagoon/lagoon-logging`

+#### Logging NGINX Ingress Controller

-3. If you'd like logs from `ingress-nginx` inside `lagoon-logging`:
+If you'd like logs from `ingress-nginx` inside `lagoon-logging`:

+1. The ingress controller must be installed in the namespace `ingress-nginx`
-   1. Add the content of this gist to `ingress-nginx: `[https://gist.github.com/Schnitzel/bba1a8a437f52fbf123ead1cc0406bf1](https://gist.github.com/Schnitzel/bba1a8a437f52fbf123ead1cc0406bf1)
+2. Add the content of this gist to `ingress-nginx: `[https://gist.github.com/Schnitzel/bba1a8a437f52fbf123ead1cc0406bf1](https://gist.github.com/Schnitzel/bba1a8a437f52fbf123ead1cc0406bf1)

 ## Lagoon Backups